jnavarro7/pinephone_flex_breakout_board/README.md

 This is only 1 part of the prototype, the other part of the system is sensors boards that will attach to this breakout board and communicate using the I2C protocol.
 ![Prototype](/pictures/prototype.JPG)

+## Design

+The design was created using <a href="https://diptrace.com" title="DipTrace">DipTrace</a>

+## Try it for yourself
+You can get the flex board from OSH Park using this direct link to order the project.

+<a href="https://oshpark.com/shared_projects/iJymtIab" title="Order boards with OSHPark">Order boards with OSHPark</a>

+Remember to order it as a Flex Board!.